sammy200-ui/JavaScript_main/README.md

 | Arrays & Objects        | 🟡 In Progress | [13/01/25]       |
 | DOM Manipulation        | 🔴 Not Started | [Add Date]       |

-## 🛠️ Practice Questions
-I will include practice problems and solutions in this repository to solidify my understanding of concepts.

 ## 🌟 Projects
 As I progress, I will work on small projects to apply what I’ve learned.
 Some ideas include: